 To buy the right dress for attending an Indian wedding, you may refer to Strand of Silk, a UK-based online shopping site that offers Indian clothes from leading Indian fashion designers.

 2. Prepare for strange hours of the day or night for the wedding ceremony

-Many Indian weddings are timed at some strange hours of the day or night.
-The auspicious time for wedding is often chosen by astrology at around 2 or 3 am, especially for weddings in north India.
+Many Indian weddings are timed at strange hours of the day or night.
+The auspicious time for the wedding is often chosen by astrology at around 2 or 3 am, especially for weddings in north India.
 So remember to ask if it is a late night or early morning wedding so that you can get some sleep the day before.

 3. Plan accordingly for a long wedding